National Student Exchange (NSE)

 The University of Missouri-St. Louis is a member of NSE, and during the last 10 years has sent dozens of students to locations as diverse as the Universities of Maine and Hawaii, Puerto Rico and Guam.
 Students have gone to Florida to study marine biology, to the University of Alabama to study criminology and to the University of Montana for Wilderness Studies.
 Our students have attended a variety of schools in all regions of the country for academic, personal, and social reasons; NSE students froman equally diverse number of campuses have enriched our classes and residence halls and contributed vitally to on-campus life.

 Incoming Students looking to study at UMSL

 For OUTGOING UMSL Students Applying to Study at Other NSE Universities:

 Full-time students in good standing with their own instititutions and with a 2.5 GPA may participate in the program.

 How to Apply/Application Process:

 The application deadline is February 14th for exchange the following fall and/or spring semester.
-This deadline gives your the greatest options for placement at the annual conference.
+This deadline gives you the greatest options for placement at the annual conference.

-Placements can be made anytime after the conference, however are considered late placement (see below).
+Placements can be made anytime after the conference, however these are considered late placement (see below).

 Course Evaluation/Equivalency Form.
 Please review the instructions for the course equivalancy process and then complete this Course evaluation form to ensure you will receive credit towards your degree at UMSL.
 Follow the instructions on the front page of this form to have your classes evaluated for UMSL equivalencies on the second page.
 (This form is due Dec.
 1 for Spring semester and May 1 for Summer and Fall semesters)